kobolabs/metadata-style-guide/README.md

 Price Effective Date (ONIX 2.1) and Price Date Role (ONIX 3.0) composites allow you to schedule promotional prices with your ONIX feed.

 ### Best Practice	</br>
-> Ensure your starting regular price has an end date.
-Otherwise, our system won’t know to look for a new price.
+  > * Ensure your starting regular price has an end date.
+Otherwise, our system won’t know to look for a new price.</br>

-> Ensure the promo price has both a start and end date.
+  > * Ensure the promo price has both a start and end date. </br>

-> Ensure your regular price is reinstated by including a new start date.
+  > * Ensure your regular price is reinstated by including a new start date.
 All dates are inclusive: they start at 0:00 and end at 23:59 EST of the specified start and end dates.

 ### Correct Usage (example)	</br>
 Example of a sample scheduled price reduction, with embedded comments for clarification: